ModerNews/simple-dl/README.md

 ### Common components
 #### Action Buttons
 Action buttons are small, circular buttons present on video cards, they are in the following variants:

+>[!NOTE]
+>You may see those icons changing across the screenshots below, that's cause the icons changed across the design process, however the icons you see here are final.

 ![image](https://github.com/user-attachments/assets/b1ccd6ed-3b07-4f00-ba1d-ec385bb767dd)